lopenguin/drone-drake/README.md

 ## Structure
 TODO: put in diagram.

 We split the drone and arm into two pieces which are effectively controlled independently.
-Each piece is composed of a *controller* and *trajectory generator*.
+Each piece is composed of a *controller* and *trajectory generator*, which are separated in files [Control.py](Control.py) and [Traj.py](Traj.py).
 In the case of the drone:

 `DroneRotorController` is the low-level controller.
 It implements a geometric controller based on [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5717652) which essentially cancels the drone dynamics and uses proportional gains of position, velocity, rotation, and angular velocity to achieve a desired trajectory.
 Actuation is force commands.